 If you’re using a premium domain on Wix (without .wix.com in the URL) and your site receives a good amount of traffic, then you should make note of all your page and post URLs.

 Simply navigate through your site, copy the URLs for each page and post, then paste them as a list in a text document.
-This way, you can easily setup redirects after your site has moved.
+This way, you can easily setup redirects after you’ve transferred your site.
 This will ensure that anyone who visits any of your old Wix URLs will land on the new WordPress equivalent.

 If your Wix site doesn’t receive much traffic, then you can totally disregard this step.
 Instead, focus your energy on building more quality traffic to your new and improved website.

 First, you will need to purchase web hosting for your new site.
-I personally use and highly recommend SiteGround (< that’s an affiliate link).
-They use the latest server technology and provide stellar customer/tech support.
+I personally use and highly recommend SiteGround.
+They use the latest server technology and provide stellar customer and technical support.